si-ze/RADIAnT/README.md

 ### Viewpoint plot: GOI-chromatin interaction at a given region of a genome

-The viewpoint plot gives insight on significant interactions of a gene of interest (GOI) with a specific region of the genome.
+The viewpoint plot provides insight into significant interactions of a gene of interest (GOI) with a specific region of the genome.
 This is an example plot for the interactions of the lncRNA _Malat1_ with the chromatin around its own gene locus in mouse embryonic stem cells:

 ![Viewpoint Malat1 chr19_3500000_1 1e+07](https://github.com/user-attachments/assets/5fc7d60e-0dae-4446-8765-2f03ced27af4)